 A DNS domain can be used to resolve a server name or to register the terminal name (see Chapter 3.1.3 and Appendix A.4).

-Note: if the 'Default DNS Domain' is enabled in the AX3000 Interface box (see c) Publishing the Terminal Name

-Chapter 3.1.1) the 'Default Domain' parameter is automatically set and cannot be accessed here.
+Note: if the 'Default DNS Domain' is enabled in the AX3000 Interface box (see Chapter 3.1.1) the 'Default Domain' parameter is automatically set and cannot be accessed here.